SKSTheo93/Solita_Project/README.md

 			<version>1.1.1</version>
 		</dependency>

-the json-simple depenecy was not necessary in the end but i put just in case i wanted to use.
+the json-simple dependencies were not necessary in the end but i put them here just in case .

 13) Also i added in the pom.xml file this plugin because the project could not work due to an error.
 This plugin fixed the issue.